twentyhub/energyonline/content/terms-and-conditions.md

 meter company means the company or companies that own the meter situated on **your** premises and/or are responsible for installing, maintaining, repairing and reading meters.

-metering equipment and meter means the metering and other equipment which is used to measure and/or provide information about **your** consumption (and, if appropriate, demand) of energy, including any covering or housing for such equipment, and meters, loggers, communication devices, relays, current transformers, voltage transformers and any other equipment required to measure energy usage, and includes an advanced meter and the metering communications network.
+metering equipment and meter means the metering and other equipment which is used to measure and/or provide information about **your** consumption (and, if appropriate, demand) of **energy**, including any covering or housing for such equipment, and meters, loggers, communication devices, relays, current transformers, voltage transformers and any other equipment required to measure **energy** usage, and includes an advanced meter and the metering communications network.

 meter reading information means all information and data collected, measured or stored by any metering equipment.